Client

 Craft 02 · character + bubble

 After the issue closed, the manager said, "you have a lot of range."
-The line stuck because it didn't refer to taste — it referred to the fact that the same person had read the set, learned a new renderer, and shipped the cover inside one cycle.
+The line mattered because it named the actual work: reading the set, switching tools, building the assets, and finishing the composite inside one production cycle.

 Next Project